ThePrez/prometheus-exporter-jdbc/README.md

-# Prom-client-IBMi
-Prometheus Client for IBM i
+# Prometheus Client for IBM i

+Prometheus Client for IBM i.
+This provides an interface for passive metrics collection.
+That is, Prometheus can scrape IBM i (via this client) for metrics.

+The metrics are customizable.
+Any numeric metric available through SQL can be monitored using this client.

 # Installation and Startup (IBM i)